Vietnam.vn - Nền tảng quảng bá Việt Nam

 Data shows that Chinese temple visits in 2023 increased more than fourfold compared to last year.
 Photo: REUTERS

-“The rise in stocks reflects the big changes in the macro economy this year, which have put increasing pressure on young people’s employment,” said Shi Pengfei, a consumer analyst at Spring Capital, based in Beijing.
+“The stock rally reflects a major change in the macro economy this year, which has put increasing pressure on young people’s employment,” said Shi Pengfei, a consumer analyst at Beijing-based Spring Capital.

 "I hope that the youth unemployment rate will not increase too soon as the graduation season approaches.
 Meanwhile, with the upcoming summer vacation, I hope young people will have more time to travel," said Mr. Shi Pengfei.

 The sector-specific gains contrast with moves in the broader market.
-China’s main stock exchange has given back most of its gains since November, but is down 1% so far in 2023 amid a lackluster economic recovery and rising geopolitical tensions.
+China’s main stock exchange has given back most of its gains since November but is down 1% so far in 2023 due to a lackluster economic recovery and rising geopolitical tensions.

-Many Chinese households are returning to safer assets, so they are looking at bonds and deposits.
-They are also looking at largely state-owned sectors such as banks, energy companies and telecoms, which offer dividends as reliably as bonds.
+Many Chinese households are returning to safer assets, targeting bonds and deposits.
+They are also looking to largely state-owned sectors such as banks, energy companies and telecoms, which offer dividends as reliably as bonds.

 Source